 - 6.3.1.
-The CO2 Removal Supplier shall monitor and quantify total loss over the 1000 year storage period.
-For the purposes of this methodology, loss is defined as CO_2 , CH_4 , or N2O that is released from the ocean storage site that then crosses the chemocline. - 6.3.2.
+The CO2 Removal Supplier shall quantify the total carbon loss..
+For the purposes of this methodology, loss is defined as CO2, CH4, or N2O that is released from the ocean storage site that then likely crosses the chemocline over the 200 year storage period. - 6.3.2.
 The total re-emissions due to loss (C{loss}) shall be calculated as follows: